Fighting cuts access to Damascus airport, flights suspended

 Rebels decry their supporters for not providing them with surface-to-air missiles that they say they need to counter the air force.
 But recent looting of anti-aircraft missiles from army bases, as well as a slow stream of such weapons believed to be coming from Gulf Arab adversaries of Assad, has allowed them to shoot down some helicopters and jets.

-U.S. Defense Secretary Leon Panetta told a Pentagon news conference the United States had not provided anti-aircraft missiles to the Syrian opposition, saying it was focused on nonlethal aid and humanitarian relief.
+U.S. Defence Secretary Leon Panetta told a Pentagon news conference the United States had not provided anti-aircraft missiles to the Syrian opposition, saying it was focused on nonlethal aid and humanitarian relief.

 "Let me say unequivocally that we have not provided any of those kinds of missiles to the opposition forces located in Syria," he said.

-Panetta and Israeli Defense Minister Ehud Barak both told the news conference they believed Assad would ultimately fall.
+Panetta and Israeli Defence Minister Ehud Barak both told the news conference they believed Assad would ultimately fall.

 Peter Bouckeart, emergencies director at Human Rights Watch, said the surface-to-air missiles used so far appeared to have been captured from the Syrian military and there was no evidence any of the ones used to date "have come from outside Syria."